René Lévesque (miniseries)

-René Lévesque was a Canadian television miniseries that aired on CBC Television in 2006.
+René Lévesque is a Canadian television miniseries that aired on CBC Television and Radio-Canada from September 7, 2006 to April 15, 2008 for two seasons same to the 1994 television miniseries aired on TVA.
 It stars Emmanuel Bilodeau as former-Quebec premier René Lévesque.

 Plot and production

 The series dramatized Lévesque as a journalist who eventually becomes the leader of the Parti Québécois.
 A journalist, Bilodeau, plays Lévesque, and it has been noted that Bilodeau had met the real Lévesque before the former-premier's death.
 The series was viewed as "part of CBC's high-impact programming strategy."

 Reception

 One newspaper said Bilodeau had a "remarkable" similarity to Lévesque in appearance; however, another critic complained of "meandering looks at dubious 'icons' like separatist René Lévesque."
 The series was considered a ratings flop since it drew only 131,000 viewers.
 It was thus seen as being among a few disappointments for the CBC in 2006, along with the documentary Hockey: A People's History and the television series What It's Like Being Alone.